Schroedi/ARVRSimple/README.md

 # Compiling
 1. Check out the project with submodules (git submodule update --init)
 2. Build the project with cmake
+ `cmake -DGODOT_HEADERS_DIR=/home/chhristoph/Powerwall/godot/modules/gdnative/include`
+ `make -j8`
-3. Delete the cmake lines in the VRPN project in the build folder that check for in tree builds.
+3. Obsolete (Delete the cmake lines in the VRPN project in the build folder that check for in tree builds.
 They seem to be broken.
-Just follow the error and delete the loop - build again
+Just follow the error and delete the loop - build again)
 4. Open the sample in the demo folder

 # Thanks